 You can guess what happened next!
 My hubby securely attached the feet to the table.
 He used the tape to make the lines like on a real ping pong table and attached the net.
 The net itself needed to be cut to size so it would fit the table we bought.

 And T-A-R-A!!!
 Behold a homemade diy Ping Pong table!

 My son was thrilled when he found it on Christmas Eve!
 He loved it and he won’t stop playing since he got it!!!

 The whole thing summed up to cost about 50€ (including the rackets), and if we had more time to hunt for bargains we could do even better than that, I think.

 Things to think about

-A minor negative thing about our DIY ping pong table is that you can’t play alone.
+A minor negative thing about our DIY table tennis table is that you can’t play alone.
 You know, like those big folding ping pong tables that allow you to do that by folding one side up.
 But we are trying to figure something out, let’s see what we come up with.

-If we are going to ever make another one, I think I would choose to buy a folding in the middle table which can be easily found in furniture stores or camping equipment stores so it would be easier to store when not in use!
+If we are going to ever make another one, I think I would choose a slightly different sized table, perhaps 120x60cm or 140x70cm, or I would buy a folding in the middle table which can be easily found in furniture stores or camping equipment stores so it would be easier to store when not in use!

 The good thing about your own DIY Mini Ping Pong Table is that after your kids have outgrown it or are getting tired of it, you can always use it as a normal table for our crafts or other use, so it won’t end up unused in an attic or garage, or, even worse, in the trash, like a bought one probably would!